How to prepare my house before bringing my cat home?

 Many things to consider to make a home pet safe

-If you are thinking of adopting a cat, there are measures you should take to ensure your home is safe for the cat and it takes minimal time to fit into your household.
-Cats can easily get stressed when changed from their usual surroundings or when everything is new including the faces.
+If you are thinking of adopting a cat, there are measures you should take to ensure your home is safe for the cat and that it takes minimal time to fit into your household.
+Cats can easily get stressed when changed from their usual surroundings or when everything is new including faces.
 When stressed they eat less and tend to play or interact less.
 To avoid this, here are steps that can help you prepare your home for the cat.

 Get to know its history

 Before bringing the cat home, where are you getting it from?
 Are you adopting it from a foster home, a friend’s house or just buying it from a vendor?
 How was its living condition?
 Was it caged, roaming around freely, an indoor or outdoor cat or used to staying in a room?
 Were the home and environment noisy or quiet?
 How were its eating habits and schedule?
 What was it being fed?
 Was it being fed once or twice in a day or was it left with dry food to eat as it wished?

 Although it is not good to leave the food around all day, continue with the current feeding habits then change as desired once the cat gets used to your home.
 It’s important to make the new home almost as the old one and introduce change gradually.
 Note that change in the environment is stressful enough and when you combine this with a lifestyle change, the cat can end up stressed.